Nimba Range: Freshwater

 Swift-running streams descend steep slopes of the range, and often experience torrential floods during the rainy season.
 Rheophytes, plants that can live in running water, dominate the aquatic vegetation.

 The endemic aquatic animals in the Nimba Range includes frogs, fish, the Nimba Stream Crab (Liberonautes nimba), and the endangered Nimba otter shrew (Micropotamogale lamottei).
 The African clawless otter (Aonyx capensis) also inhabits the mountain streams.
 Species richness is high among aquatic invertebrates, including 81 species of dragonflies.

 The WWF designates the Nimba Range a distinct freshwater ecoregion because of its moderate species richness and high proportion of endemic aquatic species, particularly among fish and amphibians.
 The Nimba Range's high elevation, its rapids and waterfalls that isolate habitat areas, and the stability of the aquatic environment, have promoted speciation.

 The Guinean Highlands, of which the Nimba Range are part, separate the coastal rivers and streams of Upper Guinea from the upper Niger River basin.
 The highlands form a barrier to movement of aquatic species between these freshwater regions.
 The fish fauna of the Nimba Range shares affinities with that of Upper Guinea.

 Mount Nimba Strict Nature Reserve

-In 1943, the colonial government established a Strict Nature Reserve in the Côte d'Ivoire section of the range.
+In 1943, the colonial government established a Strict Nature Reserve in the Ivory Coast section of the range.
 It was extended into Guinea the following year.
-The area remained protected after Guinea and Côte d'Ivoire became independent.
+The area remained protected after Guinea and Ivory Coast became independent.
 UNESCO declared Mount Nimba a biosphere reserve in 1980, and a World Heritage Site shortly thereafter.